xan1242/NFSU-nuzlocke/Rules.md

 - If you can't afford any car trade = game over

-- Depending on the game difficulty, you may not be allowed to access the car trade menu and/or select the difficulty of a race
+- Depending on the selected difficulty, you may not be allowed to access the car trade menu and/or select the difficulty of a race

 The challenge starts as soon as you enter Underground Mode.

 # Additional notes (please read at least once)

-- Keep in mind that this game addon currently does NOT save your progress and restarts every time you load or make a new profile.
-It is highly recommended you start from a new game every time!
+- This addon restarts every time you load or make a new profile.
+It is highly recommended you start from a new game every time (and play from start to finish if you can)!

 - You can open the stats window anytime by pressing the PAGE DOWN key on the keyboard, here you can track all stats tracked by this addon (when it's in focus it locks the game input, be careful)